rohit-ashva900/rohit-ashva900/README.md

 # Hello There, I'm Rohit! 👋

 Front-End Developer.
-Learning more about React.js and accessibility in Web.
+Learning more about React.js and accessibility in the Web.

-🔭 I’m currently live in poland.
+🔭 I currently live in Poland.

-- 🌱 I’m currently learning Front-End Developer path..
+- 🌱 I’m currently learning  full-stack development
 - 💬 Ask me about anything, I am happy to help

 ### Connect With Me